spacesedan/go-sequence/README.md

 ## Lobby implementation
+- users can create lobbys, when a lobby is created a unique 4 characted code is generated that other users can use to join the lobby

+- inside of the lobby users can chat with each other
+    - currently working on a way to let users choose their chip color

 ### What i have right now
-- a create lobby page that is connected to my lobby websocket. the idea with it is to define the game seting for that lobby then send the configuration to the server and have the server create a new lobby with the game settings